Well, do you have it? You know, the most popular genetic word that is searched by thousands of people daily.

 For instance, you can control how you handle your stress, you can control your diet and how much sugar and carbohydrates you consume, you can control the drugs you take and address any infections or pathogens with a skilled provider.
 You have the ability to change and control these things.

 So when I approach patients who want to attack their genetic misfortune, we have to back up and look at epigenetics first.
 No matter what I do as a practitioner, I cannot change genes.
-That is a result from what your mom, dad and God gave to you.
+That is a result of what your mom, dad, and God gave to you.
 We can not change genes, but we CAN control things that may speed up or slow down a gene’s function.

-We address epigenetics, and help reduce inflammation that may be affecting and damaging the protective layers surrounding DNA.
+We address epigenetics and help reduce inflammation that may be affecting and damaging the protective layers surrounding DNA.
 When DNA’s protective layer is damaged, it allows for replication of damaged cells to occur.
 This is called aging, a tumor, or cancer.
 We can’t cure cancer, or set you back a few years in age, but we can look at biochemical pathways and optimize your current health and guide you to a healthier version of you.
 I love to explore individual MTHFR mutations and what implications it may have for you using health and diet.
 Remember, it’s not solely about the defect, it’s about removing the things we have control over and adding the key nutrients in to allow for your genes to function better.

 After we start controlling epigenetics, we can dig more into the fun stuff and tying it all together.
 What comments do you have about epigenetics?
 Is this where you thought MTHFR starts?